 It’s imperative to note Mark himself did not testify during the proceedings, but jailhouse informant Aaron Dillard did reveal he’d spoken to him while they were housed together in a Wisconsin jail.
 According to the latter, the accused had told him he’d fed Julie juice mixed with antifreeze, only for it to not work fast enough and thus forcing him to suffocate her till the point of no return.
 He did concede Mark had initially told him a different story, leading to a deep conversation that resulted in his confession, in which “[the suspect] didn’t show any sorrow about his wife been [sic] dead.
 He didn’t.
 About her passing away.
 About any of it.”

 Therefore, after nearly six weeks of testimonies and over 30 hours of jury deliberation, Mark was convicted of first-degree intentional homicide and sentenced to a life term in February 2008.
 He did subsequently begin appealing his case to different courts, just for a federal judge to overturn his conviction and order his release from prison within 90 days on technical grounds on December 19, 2013.
 The United States Court of Appeals for the Seventh Circuit actually upheld this district court’s decision despite the State of Wisconsin’s opposition on September 8, 2015.

 Consequently, Mark had to be re-indicted on a $1.2 million bail, leading to his retrial in January 2023 and reconviction on February 1, 2023 — the jury verdict on him having slain his wife Julie was the same as before.
-So the 63-year-old is scheduled to be sentenced by a Kenosha County Circuit Court judge on April 14, where he again faces a life term in prison without the possibility of parole.
-Until then, he seemingly remains detained behind bars.
+So the 63-year-old was sentenced to a life term in prison without the possibility of parole, which is where he remains to this day.